-Orthodontic prices in Mid-Atlantic states (Delaware, Maryland, Virginia, New Jersey, etc.) generally hover around the national average – cheaper than their Northeastern neighbors, but more expensive than their Southern ones.
-On top of that, it’s cheaper to live in Delaware than in most of its surrounding states, and that cost of living is fairly consistent across the state, although
+Orthodontic prices in Mid-Atlantic states (Delaware, Maryland, Virginia, New Jersey, etc.) typically hover around the national average — cheaper than their Northeastern neighbors, but more expensive than their Southern ones.
+Plus, it’s cheaper to live in Delaware than in most of its surrounding states, and that cost of living is fairly consistent across the state.

 There’s no sales tax in Delaware, so it won’t affect your Invisalign price.
 However, the state does charge businesses with a gross receipts tax and an 8.7% corporate income tax, so your Invisalign provider might slightly raise prices to accommodate.